-B. DESIGNATION OF CITY CLERK TO OVERSEE ASSESSMENT BALLOT CUSTODY AND TABULATION
+II.
+DESIGNATION OF CITY CLERK TO OVERSEE ASSESSMENT BALLOT CUSTODY AND TABULATION

-Pursuant to subsection (e)(1) of Section 53753, the City Clerk is hereby designated as the impartial person to oversee and coordinate all matters pertaining to the receipt and custody of returned assessment ballots and, following the close of the public hearing, the opening and tabulation of assessment ballots.
+A. Pursuant to Section 53753 subsection (e)(1), the City Clerk is hereby designated as the impartial person to oversee and coordinate all matters pertaining to the receipt and custody of returned assessment ballots and, following the close of the public hearing, the opening and tabulation of assessment ballots.
 The City Clerk may be assisted by members of the City Clerk’s staff and by an outside consultant providing services under the supervision of the City Clerk, and the City Clerk may designate a member of the City Clerk’s staff to discharge the responsibilities of the City Clerk as established by these Assessment Balloting Guidelines.

-In the event that, for any reason, the City Clerk has a vested interest in the outcome of the proposed assessment proceedings, whether by virtue of ownership of property within the subject assessment district which is proposed to be assessed or otherwise, the City Clerk shall so advise the City Council, and
+B. In the event that, for any reason, the City Clerk has a vested interest in the outcome of the proposed assessment proceedings, whether by virtue of ownership of property within the subject assessment district which is proposed to be assessed or otherwise, the City Clerk shall so advise the City Council, and

 the City Council of the City (the “City Council”) shall designate another person to serve those functions which would otherwise be served by the City Clerk for that assessment district.

-As used in these Assessment Balloting Guidelines, the term “City Clerk” shall be deemed to include the City Clerk’s designee, if any, or the City Council’s designee, if any, as established pursuant to the foregoing provisions of this paragraph B.
+C. As used in these Assessment Balloting Guidelines, the term “City Clerk” shall be deemed to include the City Clerk’s designee, if any, or the City Council’s designee, if any, as established pursuant to the foregoing provisions of this Section II.

-C. PREPARATION OF ASSESSMENT BALLOTS
+III.
+PREPARATION OF ASSESSMENT BALLOTS

-The preparation of assessment ballots, together with the related notice of hearing, shall be under the supervision of the City Clerk, with such assistance as the City Clerk may request from the City Attorney, as well as the City’s bond counsel and the City’s assessment engineer for the subject assessment district.
+A. The preparation of assessment ballots, together with the related notice of hearing, shall be under the supervision of the City Clerk, with such assistance as the City Clerk may request from the City Attorney, as well as the City’s bond counsel and the City’s assessment engineer for the subject assessment district.

-Both the assessment ballots and the notices of hearing shall contain those matters specified by Section 4 and by Section 53753.
+B. Both the assessment ballots and the notices of hearing shall contain those matters specified by Section 4 and by Section 53753.

-The term “proposed assessment,” as used in Section 4 and Section 53753, shall mean the amount proposed to be assessed against each parcel as set forth in the written engineer’s report (the “Engineer’s Report”) which is prepared, submitted and preliminarily approved by resolution of the City Council, whether as submitted by the assessment engineer (the “Assessment Engineer”) or as modified by the City Council prior to such preliminary approval.
+C. The term “proposed assessment,” as used in Section 4 and Section 53753, shall mean the amount proposed to be assessed against each parcel as set forth in the written engineer’s report (the “Engineer’s Report”) which is prepared, submitted and preliminarily approved by resolution of the City Council, whether as submitted by the assessment engineer (the “Assessment Engineer”) or as modified by the City Council prior to such preliminary approval.
 The amount of the proposed assessment, as derived from the Engineer’s Report (including any modification to the amount of any given proposed assessment, if any, by action of the City Council prior to preliminary approval of the Engineer’s Report), shall remain the amount of the proposed assessment for purposes of weighting of assessment ballots following the close of the public hearing.

-D. DISTRIBUTION OF ASSESSMENT BALLOTS
+IV.
+DISTRIBUTION OF ASSESSMENT BALLOTS

-The City Clerk shall distribute or cause the distribution of assessment ballots, together with the related notice of hearing, to the record owner of each parcel (the “Record Owner”) for which an assessment is proposed to be levied in the subject assessment.
+A. The City Clerk shall distribute or cause the distribution of assessment ballots, together with the related notice of hearing, to the record owner of each parcel (the “Record Owner”) for which an assessment is proposed to be levied in the subject assessment.
 Such distribution shall be made by mail, postage prepaid, with the return address of the City Clerk set forth on the mailing envelopes to facilitate the return of any envelope which is deemed not deliverable as addressed.

-The term “Record Owner,” as used in this paragraph D, shall have the meaning
+B. The term “Record Owner,” as used in this Section IV, shall have the meaning

 set forth in Section 53750 of the Government Code.